vinysteve/vinysteve/README.md

 🚀 About Me

 I am a detail-oriented and analytical professional with a background in finance, risk analysis, auditing, and customer service.
-I am currently completing a College Diploma in Data Science at Collège La Cité (Expected 2026) and building technical skills in data analysis, programming, and business intelligence.
+I am currently completing a College Diploma in Data Science at Collège La Cité (Expected june 2026) and building technical skills in data analysis, programming, and business intelligence.

 I am passionate about using data and technology to solve real-world problems, improve decision-making, and strengthen risk management processes.